-When talking to people who state they want to be a day trader, what I uncover is that they really want to become a full-time trader, and replace their income from trading.
+When talking to people who want to be a day trader, I discover that what they really want is to become a full-time trader and replace their income from trading.

-While this can become a reality, you need to combine a high level of knowledge and skill with experience.
+While this is achievable, you need to combine a high level of knowledge and skill with experience.
 Without this, your probability of success over the long term is very low.

 Trading is more than just applying a set of rules to enter or exit the market.
 You need to understand: